Surveyor General of the Northwest Territory

 Putnam was occupied in 1797 with laying off the Greenville Treaty Line and surveying the United States Military District and Moravian Indian Grants, and he started the survey of Congress Lands in 1798.

-Mansfield is credited with "considerable scientific ability and high standards of workmanship."
+Mansfield is credited with "considerable scientific ability and high standards of workmanship".
 He laid out astronomically the Indiana baseline and Second Principal Meridian, in spite of the difficulties.
 Pressures on him are illustrated in a letter Secretary of the Treasury Albert Gallatin wrote to Mansfield: "The new act (March 13, 1805) is intended to palliate errors made in surveys north of the Ohio.
 At four dollars per mile, great correctness cannot be attained in that part of the country.
 Do your best at that price.
 Congress desires that corners and boundaries be definitely fixed, and the precise content of each is not equally important.
 A few acres more or less is not so important as it is that corners and boundaries should be known with precision to avoid litigation.
-It is of primary importance that the land should be surveyed and subdivided."
+It is of primary importance that the land should be surveyed and subdivided".

 Tiffin established the scheme of guide meridians and standard parallels for townships distant from the principal meridians and baselines, which became a feature of the Public Land Survey System.

 On March 3, 1803, a Surveyor General position was created for lands south of Tennessee, and there followed a number of similar positions over the next years.
 In 1822, the first surveying district was created, namely the state of Ohio, with an officer called Surveyor General in charge.

-Until the re-organization of the General Land Office in 1836, each Surveyor General acted more or less independently, setting his own standards for execution of field work.
+Until the re-organization of the United States General Land Office in 1836, each Surveyor General acted more or less independently, setting his own standards for execution of field work.